dnguyen179/scRNA_Inferelator_Aug2017/README.md

 * Software required: MATLAB (tested in R2016a), R (tested in 3.4.0) and Python (tested in 3.6.1)
 * All tested data sets are contained in the Datasets folder (in compressed format)
+- Uncompress them before use by changing to the

+ ../scRNA_network_inferrence_Aug2017-master/Datasets

+directory (folder) and issuing this command:

+bzip2 -dk *.bz2 <RET>

+For Matlab use, at the start of each program there is a addpath(genpath()) command, which the user will have to alter, substituting in the full path to the downloaded GitHub diretory.
+For example, if the downloaded directory is in

+   /MiraldiLab/scRNA_network_inferrence_Aug2017-master

+then the addpath() line should be

+addpath(genpath('/MiraldiLab/DiepNguyenGitHubProject/scRNA_network_inferrence_Aug2017-master'))

+Once that is done, the data files should now be ready for use and accessible to the Matlab programs simply by file name.
 -----------
 WORKFLOW